OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 ### Create a webhooks subscription

+This app creates a subscription for the *me/mailFolders('Inbox')/messages* resource for the *created* change type.
+See the docs at http://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/subscription for other supported resources and change types.

+#### Build the POST /subscriptions request

 1. Add the **CreateSubscription** method.
-This gets an access token, and then adds it to the HTTP client that sends the **POST /subscriptions** request.
+This builds the request, gets an access token, and then adds the token to the HTTP client that sends the request.

    ```c#
     // Create webhooks subscriptions.